prasoonmhwr/nasaspacechallenge2025/README.md

 # A World Away: Hunting for Exoplanets with AI

-> A submission for the **NASA Space Apps Challenge 2025**. [cite_start]This project introduces **OrbitAI**, a web-based platform designed to accelerate the discovery and validation of exoplanets using machine learning.
+> A submission for the **NASA Space Apps Challenge 2025**.
+This project introduces **OrbitAI**, a web-based platform designed to accelerate the discovery and validation of exoplanets using machine learning.

 ---